cdiazgranados/WhatsTypescript/README.md

 Microsoft maintains it, it's become a very intersting contender for the best new front end language.
 It's different in that it is is _strongly-typed_ but at it's code it is bascially Javascript.

-You job is learn enough about Typescript to build a pretty simple app.
+Your job is learn enough about Typescript to build a pretty simple app.

 Build a "web based" Dictionary app.
 The app has a single page, like a very simple google interface, where the user types in an english word and gets a defintion of the word.